 Oprah launched O magazine in 2000, and 20 years later ended regular monthly print editions.
 These days Winfrey is busy with her deal with Apple TV Plus, which launched in fall of 2019 as one of a slew of new streaming services from tech and entertainment companies aiming to challenge Netflix for viewers’ attention.

 According to Forbes, there are 615 billionaires in the U.S. and only 7 are Black.
-Winfrey was the first black woman to become a billionaire in the U.S.
+Winfrey was the first black lady to become a billionaire in the U.S.

 In 2020, Winfrey ranked on Forbes list of the highest-paid celebrities raking in $37 million between June 2019 and May 2020.